Human rights in Thailand

-Thailand was among the first countries to sign the United Nations' (UN) Universal Declaration of Human Rights of 1948, and seemed committed to upholding its stipulations.
-However, in practice, those in power have often abused the human rights of the Thai nation with impunity.
-From 1977 to 1988, Amnesty International (AI) reported that there were whitewashed cases of more than one thousand alleged arbitrary detentions, fifty forced disappearances, and at least one hundred instances of torture and extrajudicial killings.
-In the years since, AI has demonstrated that little has changed, and Thailand's overall human rights record remains problematic.
-A 2019 Human Rights Watch (HRW) report expanded on AI's overview as it focuses specifically on the case of Thailand.
-When the newly formed government of Prime Minister Prayut Chan-o-cha assumed power in mid-2019, Thailand's human rights record showed no signs of change.
+Thailand was among the first countries to sign the United Nations' (UN's) Universal Declaration of Human Rights of 1948, and the country seemed committed to upholding the declaration's stipulations.
+However, the rights of Thai people within the country have historically been infringed, with offenders committing crimes with impunity.
+From 1977 to 1988, Amnesty International reported widespread human rights violations in the country; these included arbitrary detentions, forced disappearances, torture, and extrajudicial killings that were systematically investigated and covered up by the authorities.
+In the years since, Amnesty has demonstrated that this situation has changed little, and Thailand's overall human rights record remains problematic.
+A 2019 report by the NGO Human Rights Watch (HRW) expanded on Amnesty's overview by focusing specifically on Thailand.
+When the newly formed government of Prime Minister Prayut Chan-o-cha assumed power in mid-2019, Thailand's human rights record showed no signs of changing.